JustinDPerkins/Aspera-TM/content/20_FSS_Setup/_index.md

 You have now completed the deployment of the All-in-One stack :tada:, so let's test our deployment :laptop:

-All the new objects that will be uploaded to your bucket that you define to be scan, now will be automatically scanning against malware and tagged as "malicious" or "no issues found".
+All new objects uploaded to your bucket that you define to be scanned will now be automatically scanning against malware and tagged as “malicious” or “no issues found”.

 ---